ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Connection IDs being used by proxied connections, along with the sockets used to communicate with the client and the target.
-Tracking Connection IDs in this way allows the proxy to reuse target-facing sockets for multiple connections and support the forwarding mode of proxying.
+Tracking Connection IDs in this way allows the proxy to reuse target-facing sockets for multiple connections and support the forwarded mode of proxying.

 QUIC packets can be either tunnelled within an HTTP proxy connection using HTTP Datagram frames {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}, or be forwarded